About the Practice

 About Loriann

-Perusing the articles tab/catalog, potential clients will get a feel for Loriann's knowledge, frequently her conversational style as well as tips to help before, during and following counseling sessions.
+Perusing the articles tab/catalog, you'll get a feel for Loriann's knowledge, her conversational style as well as tips to help before, during and following therapy sessions.

 When not seeing clients or writing, Loriann gardens, reads, swims/walks.
-Scrabble and Trivial Pursuit are favorite games.
-Creating beautiful puzzles is another pastime, too.
-An Adult Fan of LEGO, she loves to see creations that her youthful clients share.
+Scrabble and Trivial Pursuit are game favorites.
+Creating beautiful puzzles another pastime.

 She enjoyed the National Zoo's Panda Palooza, the giant send off before three beloved Pandas departed for China.